 The College of Nursing, established in 1953, has a reputation of excellence and is highly respected for its contribution to graduate education, which commenced in 1980.
 Nursing deans, faculty, and leaders in healthcare throughout the United States and abroad are alumni of its programs.

 A unique approach: the DNP Project

 The emphasis of the DNP program is on broad “systems thinking” in order to facilitate the design and implementation of models of patient care and clinical practice.
 Each DNP cohort will have a unique theme to direct the DNP Project as it relates to their individual practice environments.
-Each student will then use the theme as a foundation for their scholarly DNP Project.
 The project offers students the opportunity to apply advanced empirical and theoretical knowledge to design, implement, evaluate and intervene in the clinical environment based on the evidence.
 The DNP Project begins in the first semester of study and extends throughout the program.
 It is expected that students will focus on clinical issues and/or organizational systems that promote safe, effective, efficient and accessible care for individuals, groups, or populations.

 The DNP Project should reflect learning from course work and application to clinical practice.
 Students will complete a minimum of 500 practice hours while working on the DNP Project.
 The final project will be a scholarly, tangible deliverable in the form of a publishable manuscript.
 The project will be reviewed by a committee and formally presented at the project’s clinical site and with the broader community.

 The DNP program is designed to ensure that the graduates attain the required advanced knowledge and skills to navigate the complexities of the healthcare system.